-If you are a small business owner who sells online to customers in the US, or have an ecommerce store that sells to customers in the US, you may need to verify the validity of resale certificates from your buyers.
-A resale certificate is a document that allows a buyer to make tax-exempt purchases from a seller, based on the assumption that the buyer will resell the goods and collect sales tax from the end consumer.
+As a small business owner selling online to U.S. customers, it’s essential to verify the validity of your buyers’ resale certificates.
+A resale certificate allows buyers to make tax-exempt purchases, assuming they will resell the goods and collect sales tax from the final consumer.
 Resale certificates are also known as sales tax exemption certificates, reseller’s permits, or seller’s permits.

 Overview of Resale Certificate Verification by State